-This day (and hashtag) is the brainchild of the smart folks at the 92nd Street Y, a cultural center in New York City.
+Now in its seventh year, this day is the brainchild of the smart folks at the 92nd Street Y, a cultural center in New York City.
 Its purpose: to celebrate and encourage giving.
-Giving Tuesday is now in its sixth year and is only gaining steam.

 Not sure how to get involved?
-These are our favorite ways to give back to the outdoor community on this specific day, and through the rest of the year:
+We’ve rounded up our favorite ways to invest in the outdoor community on this specific day—and throughout the year.

 1. Donate to a nonprofit.

 “This time of year, many nonprofits are in their major fundraising drives.
 The best way to give back right now is making a monetary donation.
-So, as you’re thinking about getting those last tax deductions, donate,” said Kristen Ragain, philanthropy and community partnerships manager for REI.
-You can find some of our community partners here.
-If you’re looking for local nonprofits, stop by your nearest REI and talk to a staff member.
-Don’t have cash?
-Put your skills to good use.
-Are you a writer, photographer, accountant?
-Donate your time—your expertise is much appreciated for chronically understaffed nonprofits.
+So, as you’re thinking about getting those last tax deductions, donate,” said Kristen Ragain, philanthropy and community partnerships manager at REI.
+Need help finding a nonprofit?
+Consider supporting one of our more than 400 nonprofit partners, and stop by your REI store to learn more about the local grantees.
+“One of the benefits of being a co-op member is we’ve done the research for you,” Ragain said.

 2. Give your old gear a new life.